2400/git-lab/README.md

     git add README.md
     ```

-    Check the status of your project and record the ouput of the command as your answer to **Answer 5**.
+    Check the status of your project and record the output of the command as your answer to **Answer 5**.

     Did you notice the different file name colors in the two status command?
 Add the second file ```answers.md`` to the staging area.